How to Start Baking with Your Own Flour: Grinding Grains at Home

 Bake at 450°F in a Dutch oven, lid on for 25 minutes, lid off for 15.

-Whole grain berries: Keep in a sealed container in a cool, dark place.
+Whole grain berries be sure to keep in a sealed container in a cool, dark place.
 They’ll last up to a year.

 Troubleshooting